-The downside of the multi master model is that certain error modes can cause two clients to try to modify the same set of documents on two different database nodes.
+The downside of the multi-master model is that certain error modes can cause two clients to try to modify the same set of documents on two different database nodes.
 That can cause Conflicts and make it hard to provide certain guarantees to the application.
 For example, ensuring the uniqueness of a user's email in a distributed cluster.
-Just checking for the existence of the email is not sufficient, it might be that two clients talking to separate database nodes and both of them checking that the user does not exists and then create what will end up as a duplicate user.
+Just checking for the existence of the email is not sufficient.
+Perhaps two clients may be talking to separate database nodes and both of them check that the user does not exist.
+They will both create what will end up as a duplicate user.

 - A request sent from the client via SaveChanges() will generate a Raft Command and the server will wait for a consensus on it.

-- Once the validation has passed the request will be stored on the local cluster state machine of every node to be processed in an asynchronous manner by the relevant database.
+- Once the validation has passed, the request is stored on the local cluster state machine of every node and is processed asynchronously by the relevant database.

-- The relevant database notice that it have pending cluster transactions and will start to execute them.
+- The relevant database notices that it has pending cluster transactions and starts to execute them.

 - Every document that has been added by the cluster transaction gets the

-- After the database has executed the requested transaction a response will be returned to the client.
+After the database has executed the requested transaction, a response is returned to the client.

-On success, the client receives the transaction's Raft Index which will be added to any future requests, so performing an operation against any other node will wait for that index to be applied first, ensuring order of operations.
+- Upon success, the client receives the transaction's Raft Index which will be added to any future requests.
+Performing an operation against any other node will wait for that index to be applied first, ensuring order of operations.

-- In the background the Cluster Observer will track the completed cluster transactions and order to remove the local cluster state machine only when it has been successfully committed on all of the database nodes.
+- In the background, the Cluster Observer tracks the completed cluster transactions and removes the local cluster-state-machine only when it has been successfully committed on all of the database nodes.

-The Cluster transaction feature allows to perform consistent cluster wide ACID transactions and can be composed from two optional parts:
+The Cluster transaction feature enables RavneDB to perform consistent cluster-wide ACID transactions.
+It can be composed of two optional parts: